hifly81/1brc_streaming/README.md

 ## Simulation Environment

-- Kafka cluster with only **3 brokers**.
+- Kafka cluster with **3 brokers**.
 Cluster must be local only.
 Reserve approximately XXGB for data.
 - Topic with **32 partitions**, **replication factor 3** and **LogAppendTime** named **data** for input
 - Topic with **32 partitions**, **replication factor 3** named **results** for output
 - Kafka cluster must run using the script _run/bootstrap.sh_ from this repository. bootstrap will also create input and output topics.